pdixon/emacs.d/README.markdown

 ports and binary builds I finally hit upon the easy solution.
 Build it from source.
 It has not non-standard dependencies, so 5 minutes later it was all done.

+## Mac OSX `PATH`
+On Mac OSX Emacs.app doesn't inherit the `PATH` from the shell.
+Instead it looks in the Defaults system, specifically `.MacOSX\environment.plist`.
+Create this using:

+    defaults write $HOME/.MacOSX/environment PATH "$PATH"